 Psychodynamic therapy relies on unconscious information also but uses silence, free association and the therapists’ interpretation to gather it.
 Unconscious material is symbolic, exaggerated and often humiliating or embarrassing in nature.
 It’s not stuff you would normally think or say out loud.
-Muscle testing allows you to access it easily because you can bypass the conscious minds sensibilities.
+Muscle testing allows you to access it easily because you can bypass the sensibilities of the conscious mind.
 In the beginning, I was highly skeptical about muscle testing.
 It was hard for me to test myself and I had no confidence in testing other people.

 A whole new way of looking at things

 My plan for this conference was to stick to the beginner’s track but I felt bored and out of place.
 Then, I noticed a lecture By Dr. Judith Swack on Attachment/ Detachment Trauma.
 That got my attention.
 Judith Swack is a powerhouse of a speaker.
 She looks like a college professor or someone’s mom.
 She has a Ph.D. in biochemistry and she the farthest thing from a hippy you can get at a conference full of hippies.
 She commands a room.
 She should.
 She has dozens of lectures, classes, and papers under her belt.